Celtic Boy Names and Irish Boy Names

 MURPHEY, MURCHADH, MURPHY: sea warrior

-Celtic and Gaelic Boy Names beginning with ‘N’
+Irish Boy Names beginning with N

 NALLY: poor